graphsense/graphsense-tagpacks/README.md

 All pull requests will be reviewed by the GraphSense core development team and only be accepted if the following conditions are met:

 1.)
-None of the tags contains personally identifyable information (PII)
+None of the tags contains personally identifiable information (PII)

 2.)
 All tags originate from public sources